Food Security and Agriculture

 Duration: 2023-2024

-In Al Khabt districts, Mahweet governorate, VHI aims to improve targeted beneficiaries’ food security, livelihood, community infrastructures, agricultural practices, and income that will result in strengthened resilience.
-The activities include provision of cash short income and building and repairing community assets and infrastructure by the Cash for Work Program, supporting establishment of sustainable micro-business
+In Al Khabt districts, Mahweet governorate, Yemen, VHI aims to improve beneficiaries’ food security, livelihoods, community infrastructure, agricultural practices, and income generation, leading to enhanced resilience.
+The activities include provision of cash short income and building and repairing community assets and infrastructure through the Cash for Work Program.
+Specifically, the program supports the establishment of sustainable micro-businesses by providing vocational training and start-up grants and establishes farmer field schools.
+The project will target 410 heads of households, including 115 women and 295 men, who will benefit from the provided activities.

 Conditional cash transfers – Community asset initiatives